 Pressed Wafer from the Beginning to Date

 Pressed Wafer publishes poetry, fiction, essays, art books and postcards.
-We began at 9 Columbus Square in Boston and now reside at 375 Parkside Avenue in Brooklyn.
+We began at 9 Columbus Square in Boston, spent time 375 Parkside Avenue in Brooklyn, and now most things are done from 108 Beacon Street in Somerville, Mass.

 In following our nose we have taken no straight line.
 Many of the books we publish have found us.
 This is not a solicitation.
 The books that find us have come because the writers, or their sponsors, have followed Pressed Wafer for sometime.
 Small presses exist to serve small communities and no one press can be expected to see into print all the writers or artists in need of publication.